 You may also remember Peter O’Toole in the role of Reginald Johnston, the emperor’s ‘English tutor’ – stiff-upper-lipped, but commonsensical and kindly: the archetype of a British colonial officer.
 In fact, Johnston was deeply committed to non-conformity in all aspects of his life and work.
 Scots by birth, and educated at Oxford, he seemed keen to separate himself as far as possible from an unhappy home life, and after failing to gain a place in the Indian Civil Service, went out to Hong Kong as a ‘cadet’ in the colonial service.
 This involved learning Cantonese, for which he discovered an aptitude which led to rapid promotion and eventually to a posting to Weihaiwei (now Weihai, and twinned with Cheltenham(!)), a remote naval station on the coast of northern China of which Great Britain had acquired the lease.
 He stayed there from 1904 to 1918, as secretary to the government, senior district officer and magistrate, and finally acting administrator.

 During this time, he travelled widely and intrepidly across territories previously unexplored by westerners, and immersed himself in the study of the Chinese and their culture.
 A militant anti-Christian (his tirades against the work of missionaries in China may well have cost him promotion), he was particularly interested in Chinese Buddhism; in 1908, he met the thirteenth Dalai Lama (again, he was one of very few westerners to do so).
-He published three books during this period, From Peking to Mandalay (1908), Lion and Dragon in Northern China (1910) and Chinese Buddhism (1913).
+He published three books during this period, From Peking to Mandalay (1908), Lion and Dragon in Northern China (1910), and Buddhist China (1913).
+(Confucianism and Modern China, a series of lectures, came out in 1934.)
 He and his friend and colleague Sir James Stewart Lockhart appear to have administered the colony using the tenets of Confucius rather than the rule book of the Colonial Office, and this can only have enhanced the impression that Johnston, with his linguistic skills and his preference for traditional Chinese clothes and food, had ‘gone native’ in a big way.

 In November 1918, Johnston was appointed (seemingly out of the blue) to be tutor in the English language to the Chinese emperor, who had succeeded to the throne at the age of two and had lost any real political power upon abdication at the age of five in 1912 (it is not clear whether or what he was told at the time), but who, as a result of a bizarre pact between the imperial household and the new Republic of China, retained the traditional titles, respect and lifestyle (including thousands of eunuch servants) of his ancestors in the Forbidden City in Peking.